-Why do Chronic Kidney Disease and Dialysis patients experience more frequent swelling in the feet and legs in the summertime?
-Well, the warm weather during summer causes blood vessels to expand and relax, "which lets more fluid seep into the nearby tissue.
+Why do Chronic Kidney Disease and Dialysis patients experience more frequent swelling in the feet and legs during the summertime?
+While most patients attribute it to them drinking more fluid to stay cool, the truth often is that warm weather during summer causes blood vessels to expand and relax, "which lets more fluid seep into the nearby tissue.
 Sweating can also leave you dehydrated, which makes swelling in your feet and legs worse," suggested AltMeds Digital Media, LLC.

 Recommended Reading: Chronic Kidney Disease Patients Can Have the Perfect Summer Vacation They Deserve

 Hence, when Dialysis and Chronic Kidney Disease patients stand or sit for long periods of time then gravity starts to work and begins to pull fluid from blood vessels causing swelling.
 Also, patients must closely watch their diets since summer foods tend to have hidden salt such as hot dogs, grilled meats, and barbecue sauce.
 Sodium can cause the body to retain fluid and thereby increase swelling.

 Recommended Reading: How Chronic Kidney Disease Patients Can Successfully Cope With The End Of Summer